Safe Operating Procedures

 Drop of and collection of children:

-Parents and carers should drop off / collect at the main entrance,if possible.
-A member of staff will be at the main entrance to greet your child and take them to their room.
+Parents and carers should drop off / collect at the main entrance.
+A member of staff will come to the main entrance to greet your child and take them to their room.

 Temperature and symptom monitoring: